 - Add in the melted butter and mix until *just* combined.
 Do not over mix.

-- Heat waffle maker until it is ready.
+- Heat waffle maker on medium-high heat.
 Spray with oil if necessary.

-- Cook until edges are crispy and waffle is cooked through.
+- Cook until edges are crispy and waffle is cooked through (around 4 minutes).

 - Store on a wire rack until you are ready to serve.